 H.E.
 Dr. Vytautas Landsbergis is a Lithuanian statesman and scholar.
 As former chairman of Sajūdis, a signatory of the Act of the Re-Establishment of the State of Lithuania, Chairman of the Supreme Council of the Republic of Lithuania, President of the Seimas, and founder of Homeland Union, he helped shepherd his country’s transition to democracy.
 In 2017, he was awarded the Victims of Communism Memorial Foundation’s Truman-Reagan Medal of Freedom.

-Representative Dan Lipinski is the Democratic Representative from Illinois’s 3rd District.
-Representative Lipinski received an MA in Engineering-Economic Systems from Stanford University and a Doctorate in Political Science from Duke University.
+Rep. Dan Lipinski is the Democratic Representative from Illinois’s 3rd District.
+Rep. Lipinski received an MA in Engineering-Economic Systems from Stanford University and a Doctorate in Political Science from Duke University.
 Prior to his election, he taught American Government at the University of Notre Dame.
-Representative Lipinski serves on the House Committee on Science, Space, and Technology and the Committee on Transportation and Infrastructure.
+Rep. Lipinski serves on the House Committee on Science, Space, and Technology and the Committee on Transportation and Infrastructure.

 Andrew Nagorski is an award-winning journalist and chairman of the board of the Polish-American Freedom Foundation.
 After a career at Newsweek spanning three decades, he became vice president and director of public policy for the EastWest Institute, a think tank focused on conflict resolution and strategic trust-building.
 Nagorski is the author of six books, including Reluctant Farewell: An American Reporter’s Candid Look Inside the Soviet Union and The Greatest Battle: Stalin, Hitler, and the Desperate Struggle for Moscow That Changed the Course of World War II.
 His most recent book, The Nazi Hunters, chronicles the determined men and women who scoured the globe to bring to justice fugitive leaders of the totalitarian Nazi regime.